jhegemann/OpenCapsule/README.md

 This command triggers the standard Laplace-Young analysis.
 No initial values have to be specified.

-### Elastic Analysis
+### Elastic/Hookean Analysis
 ```
 OpenCapsule -s
 ```
-This command triggers the Hookean shape analysis and will automatically use the specified reference shapes. _This is what sets OpenCapsule apart from available commercial software packages._
+This command triggers the Hookean shape analysis and will automatically use the specified reference shapes. _This sets OpenCapsule apart from available commercial software packages._
 You can also provide initial values by using the call
 ```